assertpy/assertpy/README.md

         fail('forced failure')
 ```

-A useful test pattern that requires the `fail()` method is to specifically verify the contents of an error message.
+A very useful test pattern that requires the `fail()` method is to specifically verify the exact contents of an error message.
 For example:

 ```py
 from assertpy import assert_that,fail